 In this case, the witness must be prepared to give a written statement and appear in court if needed.
 The witness must be able to identify the owner and the dog and also give details of the date, time and circumstances of the offence.

-Photographic or video evidence is not essential but can be helpful in proving that the offence did take place.
+Photographic or video evidence is not essential but can be helpful.
 Any independent witness should also be identified.
-Your information will help to make the District a cleaner and healthier place to live.
+Your information will help to make our district a cleaner and healthier place to live.

 - Carriageways with a speed limit greater than 40 mph and the land running alongside them.